DNESS/matrix/README.md

 ## Performance

-The matrix currently can run in microsecond time using the standard 80x24 window.
+The matrix currently can run in microsecond buffer time using the standard 80x24 window.